Cat: Know the Basics of Feline Nutrition

 To get around this problem,

-under the skin) fluids.
-The cat is then put into a cage without a
+fluids.
+The patient is then put into a cage without a

 litter box.
 Within a couple of hours (or less), the bladder is usually full enough